 DECLUTTER - A LOT OR A LITTLE

-- Do I use it?
-When was the last time I used it?
+- Do you use it?
+When was the last time you used it?

 SUMMARIZE YOUR INSIGHTS

-With a view of your shortcomings and achievements, an appreciation for the details, insights into your soul’s growth, and some (or a lot of) decluttering, you should have an excellent perspective on your 2018.
+With a view of your shortcomings and achievements, an appreciation for the details, insights into your soul’s growth, and some (or a lot of) decluttering, you should have an excellent perspective on the last twelve months.